 Whom (besides Student Advisors) will I find there?

-Co-Director: Julie Kennedy, in charge of masterminding the Senior Seminar.
-Also coordinates and approves internships and provides general advising.
+Advisor to Earth Systems Program: Julie Kennedy, teaches Senior Seminar and the Earth Systems Book Review.
+Provides general advising.
 She is a strong resource for the coterm program and honors information, as well.

-Associate Director of Administration: Deana Fabbro-Johnston (pronounced Dee-nah), handles finances, grades, requirements, advising, programs, and generally keeps the students in line.
+Associate Director: Deana Fabbro-Johnston (pronounced Dee-nah), handles finances, grades, requirements, advising, programs, and generally keeps the students in line.

-Student Services Officer: Kristin Tewksbury, answers questions about the program, courses, requirements, advising and is becoming an expert on Stanford student life.
+Student Services Manager: Kristin Tewksbury, answers questions about the program, courses, requirements, advising and is becoming an expert on Stanford student life.

 Lecturer: Katie Phillips, teaches Masters Seminar, Senior Seminar, Spring WIM course, advises students, and gives career and graduate school advice.

-Head TAs of EARTHSYS 10: Patrick Freeman and Nicole Sarto.
+Head TAs of EARTHSYS 10: Sarah McCurdy and Annie Rempel.